netsage-project/netsage-pipeline/website/docs/deploy/docker_install_advanced.md

 ## To Keep Only Flows From Certain Interfaces
-If your sensors are exporting all flows, but you only want to send some of them to NetSage, use this option.
+If your sensors are exporting all flows, but you only want to keep some of them (eg, only send some of them to NetSage), use this option.
 The collectors and importer will process all flows, but in the logstash pipeline, those that do not have src_ifindex or dst_inindex equal to one of the listed interfaces will be dropped.

 In the .env file, uncomment the apprpriate section and enter the information required.
 Be sure "True" is capitalized as shown and list all the ifindex values of flows that should be kept and passed on to NetSage.
 You may enter one or more ifindex values.
 For example,